Unst: History

 The Shetland Amenity Trust's "Viking Unst" project excavated and displayed part of the island's Norse heritage.
-Work was undertaken on three longhouses – of which 60 are known of on the island – at Hamar, Underhoull and Belmont.
+Work was undertaken on three longhouses – of which 60 are known to be on the island – at Hamar, Underhoull and Belmont.
 The replica Viking ship Skibladner can currently be seen ashore at Haroldswick.

 The remains of pre-12th-century Christian chapels survive on Unst: St Olaf's Chapel, Lund, and Our Lady's Kirk at Framgord, Sandwick on the south east coast.
 Norse-style cross-shaped gravestones stand in the surrounding burial grounds at both Lund and Framgord, and rare "keelstone" burial markers survive at Framgord.
 Late Norse longhouses have been identified around both bays; the house at Sandwick still retains its cow-shaped byre door.

 James Hepburn, 4th Earl of Bothwell sailed to Shetland after the Battle of Carberry Hill.
 He was at the house of Olave Sinclair, the receiver or sheriff of Shetland on Unst, in July 1567 when his enemies arrived in three ships, and he fought a sea battle for three hours before sailing to Norway.
 A later sheriff, Laurence Bruce, built Muness Castle in 1598.

 The Rev Dr James Ingram (1776–1879) was minister of Unst from 1821.
 In the Disruption of 1843, he and most of the Unst population, left the established church and joined the Free Church of Scotland (a very typical pattern in the Highlands and Islands).
 He erected a new church at Uyeasound, funded by the Countess of Effingham.
 Ingram retired in 1875 aged 99 and died aged a remarkable 103.
 His father and grandfather also lived to over 100.

 Robert Louis Stevenson's father and uncle were the main design engineers for the lighthouse on Muckle Flugga, just off Hermaness on the north-west of the island.
 Stevenson visited Unst, and the island is claimed to have become the basis for the map of the fictional Treasure Island – a claim shared by Fidra in East Lothian.

 In the 1950s, a Canadian sociologist, Erving Goffman, undertook a year of ethnographic research on Unst for his doctoral thesis, which underpinned his best known publication, The Presentation of Self in Everyday Life (1956) and the dramaturgy approach he developed.

-On 7 January 2007, Unst was rocked by an earthquake measuring 4.9 on the Richter scale, which is believed to have been one of the most powerful earthquakes in the Norwegian Sea area in the past 10 years.